Nan1t/NanoLimbo/README.md

 * `BUNGEE_GUARD` - **BungeeGuard** forwarding type.

 If you use BungeeCord, or Velocity with `LEGACY` forwarding, just set this type in the config.
-If you use Velocity with `MODERN` info forwarding, set this type and paste secret key from Velocity config into `secret` field.
+If you use Velocity with `MODERN` info forwarding, set this type and paste the secret key from Velocity config into `secret` field.
 If you installed BungeeGuard on your proxy, then use `BUNGEE_GUARD` forwarding type.
 Then add your tokens to `tokens` list.

 ### Contributing

-You can create pull request, if you found some bug, optimization ability, or you want to add some functional, which is suitable for limbo server and won't significantly load the server.
+Feel free to create a pull request if you found some bug or optimization opportunity, or if you want to add some functionality that is suitable for a limbo server and won't significantly load the server.

-All PR's should be targeted to the `dev` branch to keep the `main` stable and clear.
+All PRs should target the `dev` branch to keep the `main` branch stable and clean.

 ### Building